PiggyArchive/WordChanger/README.md

 #Coming Soon

-A command to add remove words to replace
+A command to add and remove words to replace